Aerijo/autocomplete-latex/docs/provider_setup.md

 ## todo:
 - ~~Make the magic comment prefixes like `!root` (as opposed to `!TEX root`) to make it easier to get the right one.~~
   - Not necessary; [`fuzzaldrin-plus`](https://github.com/jeancroy/fuzz-aldrin-plus) ensures these fuzzy matches still appear

+- Turn last keys of completion json into an array, as keynames are not important in this setup.

+- Optimise (but only after everything works)